Beat the Clock: Statute of Limitations in Injury Cases in Florida

 There are much quicker deadlines and more formal rules to file a civil suit against the government.

-Ordinarily, you would just follow the four-year statute of limitations governing these type of cases.
+Ordinarily, you would just follow the two-year statute of limitations governing these type of cases.
 But when a government entity is involved, the rules change slightly.

 If you’re filing a personal injury claim against a government entity in Florida, including city, county and state governments, you must file the lawsuit within three years of your injury.